5l1v3r1/bradamsa-ng/README.md

 *bradamsa-ng* tries to automatically detect a *Radamsa* binary in your `$PATH`.
 If this succeeds, you'll see a message saying

+> WSL is not available
+> searching for Radamsa executable
 > Radamsa executable found at /usr/bin/radamsa

 in the extension's *Output* tab.